-The conventional definition is victory over one’s opponent and in a commercial or construction disputation setting this tends to mean getting paid, that which is owed or in the case of the property owner more often than not, winning means getting paid moneys to fix up defective workmanship or being paid moneys that are required to complete a project.
+The conventional definition is victory over one’s opponent and in a commercial or construction disputation setting this tends to mean getting paid, that which is owed or in the case of the property owner more often than not, winning means getting paid monies to fix up defective workmanship or being paid monies that are required to complete a project.

 There is also more abstract definition of the word “win”.
 Under this definition winning may be defined as cutting one’s losses at the earliest possible opportunity because one has a weak case when compared to the superior virtues of the opponent’s case.
 This is also a win of sorts because one can stem the flow of legal and consultancy expenditure and quickly bandage up the wound so to speak.

 Regardless of the semantics or definition of winning in construction disputes the way to win at mediation can be encapsulated in